 Our Core Strategy which sets the affordable housing target at 30% on sites of 4 or more properties (subject to an economically Viability Assessment in cases where the developer does not feel this is financially deliverable).
 On small schemes of 1 to 3 units, an affordable housing contribution, based on 3% of the open market value of the properties will be required - this goes into the Affordable Housing Fund to support the development of new affordable housing;

-The Housing Supplementary Planning Document (SPD) which adds additional detail to the Core Strategy policies, including details on how affordable housing will be delivered through the planning system, including information on residential design standards.
+The Housing Supplementary Planning Document (SPD), which adds additional detail to the Core Strategy policies, including details on delivering affordable housing through the planning system, including information on residential design standards.

 The delivery of affordable housing is a high priority for us.
 This is because many local people have found themselves unable to get a foot on the housing ladder, due to high property prices.

 Property prices in Eden are among the most expensive in the North West, with an average property price in 2012 in excess of £217,000, despite the area being a relatively low wage economy.
-These problems have only been exacerbated since the 'credit crunch' with most lenders requiring large deposits - often around 25-30% - which are beyond the means of most first-time buyers.
+Since the 'credit crunch' problems have exacerbated as most lenders require large deposits - often around 25-30%, which are beyond the means of most first-time buyers.

-This is why we will give favourable consideration to any genuine proposal for the delivery of affordable housing within the District.
+This is why we will consider any genuine proposal for the delivery of affordable housing within the District.